 - Also broccoli.

-- For most readers confused about the above: in the Animorphs universe earth had actually been colonized tens of thousands of years ago by a pacifist race who brought with them the main staple crop of their society, yes broccoli.
+- For most readers confused about the above: in the Animorphs universe earth had actually been colonized millions of years ago by a pacifist race who brought with them the main staple crop of their society, yes broccoli.
 The reason there's no evidence of them is that the meteor that hit earth was aimed at earth by a race that hated the pacifistic one, they got a bull-eye strike right on the colony.

 - But... but... broccoli is just a cultivar of the same species as cabbage and kale and rapini...